react-cosmos/react-cosmos/docs/usage/node-api.md

 The `getFixtures()` API is tricky to work with.

-To create renderer URLs for each fixture, all fixture modules are imported in order to retrieve the fixture names of _multi fixtures_.
+To create renderer URLs for each fixture, all fixture modules are imported in order to retrieve the fixture names of [Multi-Fixtures](fixtures.md#multi-fixtures).
 Fixture modules are non-standard (JSX or TypeScript) and often expect a DOM environment.
 Thus calling `getFixtures()` in a Node.js environment isn't straightforward and Jest with `"jsdom"` [testEnvironment](https://jestjs.io/docs/configuration#testenvironment-string) is the de facto way of using this API.

 Jest brings an array of problems due to its limitations: